 Stronger antiperspirants containing aluminium chloride e.g. Driclor ® and AnHydrolForte® can be used for armpits, hands and feet.
 They are applied 2-3 times a week at night and washed off in the morning to avoid damage to clothes.
 Application can be effective especially for underarm sweating.
 However they can cause the skin to become irritated over time.
 If this happens you should consult your doctor.

-Treatment involves injecting small doses of Botulinum Toxin Type A into the skin of the affected areas.
-BOTOX works by blocking the action of nerves that supply theeccrine (sweat) glands.
+Treatment involves injecting small doses of the same agents used to aid skin wrinkles into the skin of the affected areas.
+They work by blocking the action of nerves that supply the eccrine (sweat) glands.
 This stops the glands from producing sweat.